Table of Contents

 If you’re feeling sneaky, you can let your competitors do the heavy lifting for you and snatch up keywords from their sites.
 There are many tools out there created for this sole purpose.

-SemRush also estimates the keywords that are sending the largest amount of traffic to your competitors’ websites.
+SEMrush (review and tutorial here) estimates the keywords that send the largest amount of traffic to your competitors’ websites.
 The estimates are reasonably accurate and can be a valuable resource for bulking out your keywords list.

 While SEMrush’s insights are powerful, they do come at a cost.
-You can preview the first 10-keywords for free, but if you want more data its plans start at $99.95 per month for pro users.
+You can preview the first 10-keywords for free, but its plans start at $99.95 per month for pro users if you want more data.

-Answer The Public is a really cool keyword tool as it takes your keyword, and prefaces it with prepositions such as ‘for’, ‘like’, ‘near’, ‘with’, ‘without’ etc. to come up with some more keyword ideas which it presents in a neat ‘wheel’, although you can also download the suggestions as a list.
+Answer The Public is a cool keyword tool as it takes your keyword and prefaces it with prepositions such as ‘for,’ ‘like,’ ‘near,’ ‘with,’ ‘without’ etc. to come up with some more keyword ideas which it presents in a neat ‘wheel,’ although you can also download the suggestions as a list.

 So Anser The Public will find a whole heap of long-tail keywords for you, based on prepositions that people will commonly use in their search queries.